havardh/javaflow/readme.md

 Note: executing the command `javaflow Person.java` without the `types.yml` file would lead to the program failing due to the `Ssn.java` file not being found. `javaflow` does not look for additional files which where not supplied as input.

+### Verifiers ###

+In case you want to verify that you have specified mappings for all types, that the DTOs have getters for all fields, or that the type of the fields are same as the return types of their getters, `javaflow` offers the possibility to add verifiers.

+Available verifiers:
+- `MemberFieldsPresentVerifier`, active by default, verifies that there are no missing types referenced in the list of types.
+- `ClassGetterNamingVerifier`, can be activated by passing the `--verifyGetters` flag in the CLI, verifies if the given types all have:
+    - the same number of fields and getters,
+    - the same type in the field definitions as a return type in the corresponding getters and
+    - their getters for the corresponding fields with the same name, prefixed with `get` or `is`.

 ## Development ##